Creetown F.C.

-Creetown Football Club are a football club based in Creetown in the Dumfries and Galloway area of Scotland.
+Creetown Football Club is a football club based in Creetown in the Dumfries and Galloway area of Scotland.
 Formed in 1905 as Creetown Rifle Volunteers Football Club, they adopted their present name in 1920.
 They originally played their home matches at Barholm Park, which had been the ground of Barholm Rovers, who went out of existence in 1905.
-They now play their home matches at Castlecary Park, which despite being a fairly undeveloped ground, accommodates up to 2,000 spectators.
+They now play their home matches at Castlecary Park, which accommodates up to 2,000 spectators.
+Their strip (uniform) colours are yellow and black.

 For the 2009–10 season, Creetown played their home matches 12 miles away at Ballgreen Park in Kirkcowan, which was the home of the now defunct Tarff Rovers, while upgrading work took place at Castlecary Park to bring the facilities up to league standards.